 Stephanie was selected to the Upstate New York Super Lawyers list in 2008 and 2012-present.

-Stephanie is the secretary and a member of the executive committee of the Board of Trustees for Geva Theatre Center.
-She serves on the President’s Council of Cornell Women, a worldwide advisory group to the president of Cornell University, whose mission is to promote and sustain the involvement of women at Cornell.
-Stephanie is also a member of the New York State (Labor and Employment Law Section) and Monroe County bar associations, a member of the New York State Management Attorneys Conference and a past member of the Board of Directors of the Women's Council of the Rochester Business Alliance.
+Stephanie serves on the President’s Council of Cornell Women, a worldwide advisory group to the president of Cornell University, whose mission is to promote and sustain the involvement of women at Cornell.
+Stephanie is also a member of the New York State (Labor and Employment Law Section) and Monroe County bar associations, and a past member and officer of the Board of Trustees of Geva Theatre Center and a past member of the Board of Directors of the Women's Council of the Rochester Business Alliance.